 When you choose Self-Direction, you have a lot of flexibility about who you can hire as an employee.
 However, Wisconsin law requires that caregiver and criminal background checks be conducted on any suggested employee.
-Each SDS Agency has forms for the person to complete that give the Agency permission to run the background checks.
+The SDS Agency you have selected will run the background checks.
 The report results are sent to your Community Resource Coordinator, who will review the results with you.